The Jerky Boys: The Movie: Plot

-Feeling that they have stumbled onto a good job, Johnny calls again as "Rizzo" the next day and demands another good time for him and Kamal.
+Johnny calls again as "Rizzo" the next day and demands another good time for him and Kamal.
 This time, Lazzaro and his right-hand man Tony Scarboni introduce the pair to the many Mafia leaders and officials on their payroll.
-They are given money as an advance on their first assignment: beat up Mickey so the mob can take over his bar and tear it down.
-At this point, the boys realize what they are in and that they are in deep.
-As they try (and fail) to convince Mickey to lie low, Brett recognizes them and reveals to Lazzaro that they are not mobsters at all.
-Scarboni's men Geno and Sonny later grab Johnny and Kamal and takes them to a hot dog-processing plant so that Scarboni can run them through the grinder as punishment.
-Using their vocal talents, the boys distract their captors and escape.
-Johnny and Kamal lead Scarboni and his men through the city, crashing a local concert, stealing a cab, and wrecking a nightclub magic show along the way.
-They eventually make it back to Johnny's house in Queens, only to get arrested by Worzic for all the trouble they caused.
+They are given an advance before their first assignment: beat up Mickey so the mob can tear down his bar.
+As Johnny and Kamal try to convince Mickey to lie low, Brett recognizes them and reveals to Lazzaro that they are not mobsters.
+Scarboni's men Geno and Sonny later grab Johnny and Kamal and take them to a hot dog-processing plant so Scarboni can run them through the grinder.
+The boys distract their captors and escape.
+Johnny and Kamal lead the men through the city, creating chaos along the way.
+After making it to Johnny's house, the two are arrested by Worzic for all the trouble they caused.

-Returning to the present situation, Johnny and Kamal insist to Worzic that everything was just a big misunderstanding and try to tell him of Lazzaro's many rackets in the city.
-Worzic, however, only cares about "Frank Rizzo" (who apparently is an actual Mafia boss that he wants arrested) and throws the boys in a jail cell.
+Returning to the present situation, Johnny and Kamal profess their innocence to Worzic and try to tell him of Lazzaro's many rackets in the city.
+Worzic, however, only cares about "Frank Rizzo", revealed to be an actual mob boss, and throws the boys in a cell.
 They are each given one phone call: Johnny calls his mother, who is threatened by Scarboni to tell them where he is, while Kamal calls a local demolition crew.
-They are later released on bail and picked up by Scarboni's men so that they can take them to Lazzaro and Scarboni, who are now fitting Mrs. B with cement shoes.
+They are later released on bail and picked up by Scarboni's who take them to Lazzaro and Scarboni, who are now fitting Mrs. B with cement shoes.
 Johnny insists that "Frank Rizzo" can set everything straight and calls his house, where he had previously set up a tape-recording of "Rizzo" to play on the answering machine.
 Though it seems to work well enough to make Lazzaro brag about his operation, Brett sees through the deception and the rest of the mob chase after the boys and Mrs. B.

 Barely making it back to Queens, Johnny and Kamal immediately call Worzic and tells them that they have taped evidence to incriminate Lazzaro.
-Instead, the detective is revealed to be on the take (explaining his prior refusal to help) and joins Lazzaro in chasing the boys, but they are distracted when Lazzaro recognizes the next-door neighbor Uncle Freddie as a Mafia boss from long ago.
-This gives the boys the chance to escape downtown and call every news outlet they can think of with their evidence that exposes Lazzaro.
+Instead, the detective reveals he works for Lazzaro, and joins Lazzaro in chasing the boys.
+They are distracted when Lazzaro recognizes the next-door neighbor Uncle Freddie as a Mafia boss from long ago.
+The boys use this to escape and call multiple news outlets with their evidence that exposes Lazzaro.
 They credit "Frank Rizzo" as the informant, who in turn credits Johnny and Kamal as "The Jerky Boys".